 Body Awareness in Early Childhood

-Body awareness is the understanding of how our bodies move in space and placement.
-This spatial awareness of our bodies helps us to relate to objects around us and people in our environment.
+Spatial awareness of our bodies helps us to relate to objects around us and people in our environment.
 This is important for basic skills of movement and coordination.
 It is linked to the sensory system that provides input to our joints and muscles, also known as our proprioceptive system

 Awareness of our bodies tells us how far we need to reach for a pencil or how close to stand to another person in line.
 It also helps us avoid obstacles when walking and play games involving movement including sports, climbing on the playground, and learning new motor actions.